oqolarte/oblong/content/log/gbh.md

 Looking back at it now,
 I think it was a waste of money.

-I remember still that the building had a brutalist facade, although I didn't know then what a brutalist design is, nor did I appreciate it.
+I remember still the building had a brutalist facade, although I didn't know then what a brutalist design was, nor did I appreciate it.
 The building looked stiff enough in its greyness and roughness, and that was it.